Last Updated: 15 April 2025

 In the quest to regain her identity, she finds herself racing against time to uncover the secrets of her world – and save it from utter annihilation.

-It's been a long while since I've had the pleasure of delving into a well-written, carefully crafted fantasy land and I really enjoyed getting to know the world explored in The Demon Girl's Song.
+It's been a long while since I've had the pleasure of delving into a well-written, carefully crafted fantasy land, and I really enjoyed getting to know the world explored in The Demon Girl's Song.

 Overall, my biggest issue with the book (and the reason it wasn't rated higher) was its ending.
-Up until the very end, I found little fault with the plot, the characters, the setting, or the writing, then at the very end, I was left feeling both confused and a little cheated by the final chapter.
-Of course, I don't want to give anything away so I won't leave any spoilers, but I really wish that the author had penned a different ending to what was otherwise a brilliant story!
+Up until the very end, I found little fault with the plot, the characters, the setting, or the writing, but then at the very end, I was left feeling both confused and a little cheated by the final chapter.
+Of course, I don't want to give anything away, so I won't leave any spoilers, but I really wish that the author had penned a different ending to what was otherwise a brilliant story!

 Overall, my biggest issue with the book (and the reason it wasn't rated higher) was its ending.
-Up until the very end, I found little fault with the plot, the characters, the setting, or the writing, then at the very end, I was left feeling both confused and a little cheated by the final chapter.
-Of course, I don't want to give anything away so I won't leave any spoilers, but I really wish that the author had penned a different ending to what was otherwise a brilliant story!
+Up until the very end, I found little fault with the plot, the characters, the setting, or the writing, but then at the very end, I was left feeling both confused and a little cheated by the final chapter.
+Of course, I don't want to give anything away, so I won't leave any spoilers, but I really wish that the author had penned a different ending to what was otherwise a brilliant story!

 Rating: 3 stars